Monopole Floer homology for codimension-3 Riemannian foliation: Examples

 \end{lemma}

 \begin{prop} Let $Y$ be the orbifold as before.
 Then, we have the following isomorphism

 \end{prop} \begin{pf} We have the fine resolution below for orbifold $Y$,

 of the constant sheaf $\mathbb R$.
 By the double complex argument, we have the isomorphism where the first cohomology group is the \v{C}eck-cohomology group.
-Since we can find a finite covering $\{\mathcal U_i\}$, such that for each finitely many intersection $U_i\cap U_j\cdot U_n$ is contractible, \v{C}ech cohomology is isomorphic to the singular cohomology of the of the underlying space $|Y|$.
+Since we can find a finite covering $\{\mathcal U_i\}$, such that all non-empty intersections of finitely-many sets are contractible, \v{C}ech cohomology is isomorphic to the singular cohomology of the of the underlying space $|Y|$.
 Thus, we have that

 \end{pf}